harsha-kadekar/harsha-kadekar.github.io/_posts/2024-04-07-vim-neovim-commands-for-reference.md

 - To cycle through different panes - `ctrl + w + w`
 - To close an open tab - `space B D`
 - To close all the open tab but the current one - `space B O`
+- To create a new directory - navigate to the folder under which you want to create the directory and then - `A`
+- To create a new file - navigate to the folder under which you want to create the file and then - `a`